punishirt/Poe.trade-Map-assist/README.md

 To Install:

 1)  Go to http://tampermonkey.net/ and install.
 I am using Google Chrome.
-2)  Copy and paste this script into a new file and save.
+2)  Copy and paste the contents of script.js into a new file and save.
 3)  Check out poe.trade and you should see the sidebar appear to your left.
+4)  If you no longer need it, just click the tampermonkey icon and disable this script.

 Usage: